Greece in the Eurovision Song Contest 2005: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT) broadcasts the event in Greece each year and organizes the selection process for its entry.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 Its selection techniques have varied from national finals where the public selects the entry, to internal selections like used in 2004, where the broadcaster has complete control over the selection.
-For the Eurovision Song Contest 2005, ERT decided to hold a televised national final after internally selecting an artist.
+For the 2005 contest, ERT decided to hold a televised national final after internally selecting an artist.

 Before Eurovision

 Artist selection

 ERT announced that they would be selecting their artist for the Eurovision Song Contest 2005 internally.
 The first artist approached by ERT with an official proposal was 2004 representative Sakis Rouvas, with the broadcaster stating on 15 June 2004 during a press conference that they would like to have him represent them again if he would accept the offer.
 However on 22 July 2004, he declined as he felt that another artist should receive the opportunity despite having considered the proposal.
 Another rumored artist was Anna Vissi, who stated in June 2004 that she "would go to Eurovision if she was asked to", however she later declined as she was in the United States promoting her song "Call Me" during the time of the contest.
 On 27 November 2004, Despina Vandi was reported to be representing Greece in the 2005 contest and was "ready to sign the necessary contracts", however it broke down due to conflicts with Vandi's record label Heaven Music over a term that required all of Vandi's songs to be written by popular Greek songwriter Phoebus.
 On 28 November 2004, ERT's Eurovision spokeswoman Dafni Bokota stated that Vandi and ERT were close to a deal, but had concluded that she was too expensive to send to the contest.
 She also stated that Vandi was worried about participating in Eurovision while her international career was going well, saying "Here at ERT, we don't understand [why] Greek artists are so insecure to participate".
 A decision was to be announced within the next five to ten days, and that a possible backup would be Helena Paparizou.
 Around the same time, Greek-American singer and Fame Story participant Annet Artani was also rumored, however negotiations failed to materialize.
 On 8 December 2004, Bokota once again stated that there would be a delay in the artist announcement because of an "obstacle" within the broadcaster.
 On 15 January 2005, Star Channel reported that front runners Franz Ferdinand met with ERT but were soon excluded as they were requesting more money, and had "no idea how Eurovision works and thus they proposed to compose a remake of a past song of theirs".